Amanuel085/airbnb-clone-project/README.md

 | **Product Owner**   | Define feature requirements, prioritize backlog items, and represent stakeholder interests.                | Aligns the product with user needs and business goals.                                   |
 | **Scrum Master**    | Facilitate agile ceremonies, remove blockers, and promote team collaboration.                             | Keeps the team agile, focused, and continuously improving.                               |

-Absolutely, Amanuel!
-Here's a clean and professional section you can add to your `README.md` under the heading **🧩 UI Component Patterns**:

----

 ##  UI Component Patterns